 To display a list of all keys that can access your Model 3, touch Controls > Locks.
 An icon displays next to each key to indicate whether the key is a phone key, key card, or key fob.
 Use this list to manage keys that have access to your Model 3.

-Model 3 supports up to 19 keys.
+Model 3 supports up to 19 keys at a time.
+Four of those keys can be key fobs.
 When you reach this limit, you must delete a key before adding a new one.